Making your option choices in school? Get inspired and pick the future you want

 You'd also help farmers, landowners and government departments understand issues such as crop diversity, sustainable land use and adapting to climate change.

-• Assess the environmental impact of intensive agricultural production methods
+• assessing the environmental impact of intensive agricultural production methods

-• Supervise land drainage, reclamation and irrigation construction projects
+• supervising land drainage, reclamation and irrigation construction projects

-• Analyse weather and GPS data, then use computer modelling to advise farmers and businesses how to improve their land use
+• using computer modelling to advise farmers and businesses how to improve their land use

 Depending on the size of the company you work for, you might also manage and coordinate sales, or do marketing and technical support.
 It would be important to be willing to work flexibly.